-Poor communication about someone's feelings is just as abusive as using words to humiliate or put that person down.
+Poor communication about someone's feelings can be just as abusive as using words to humiliate or put that person down.
 A spouse may engage in the silent treatment or belittle their partner for having certain feelings.
 Doing so minimizes them.
 When your feelings are minimized in such a way, you eventually learn to ignore them.
-Eventually you become ignored by both your spouse and yourself.

 How do you know if your feelings are being dismissed?
 Read on to learn more about the impact a lack of communication can have on you and your relationship.

 If you express feelings they are not happy with, they may respond by not responding.
 Of course their message is clear, but by saying nothing, they make you do all the work of figuring it out.
 If this is a frequent tactic for expressing distaste or disappointment, the one on the receiving end may stop expressing themself entirely, which will exponentially exacerbate the problems in the relationship.
 Both people may begin to feel like their worth is in a backslide.

 If this happens to you, you may have noticed the relationship between being listened to with respect and not feeling heard.
 But the only way to be certain how someone feels is for them to tell you, and when they engage in the silent treatment, there is no way to fully understand what they are thinking.